 Buying a home with a co-signer?
-Trying to refinance a home with a co-signer already on it?
+Trying to with a co-signer already on it?
 You’ll want to watch this video first.

 Co-signing can help a person get approved for a mortgage to purchase a home, but it’s not without its danger zones.

 Learn more about co-signing, and get access to today’s current mortgage rates.

 Today we’re going to talk about cosigning.
 It’s really not all that bad, but just like anything, there are their ups and their downs.

 First of all, a cosigner with good credit does not cancel out a borrower’s bad credit.
 Lenders use the credit of the main borrower to qualify.
 They’re not going to go with the credit of the cosigner.
 Bad credit plus great credit does not equal average credit.